minuteman1911/atitya/index.md

    The other significant parts in the mammalian brain are thalamus, TRN ( thalamic reticular nucleus ), basal ganglia, substantia nigra etc. These parts work in conjuncion with one another to produce the conscious experience.
 It is a well known fact that there is a humongous number of feedback connections from the cortex to the thalamus.
 Some theories suggest that these connections along with the TRN ( which is inhibitory ) act as a filter for the information passed on to the cortex.
 The substantia nigra is responsible for regulating the dopamine levels in the cortex.

  ## Evaluation
- First, lets define some terminology: macro-scale effects : phenomena spanning multiple neurons, hundreds to thousands to millions, maybe even a whole cortical area
+ First, lets define some terminology used here: macro-scale effects : phenomena spanning multiple neurons, hundreds to thousands to millions, maybe even a whole cortical area

-  micro-scale effects : phenomena spanning a small number of neurons, 2 - 10
+  micro-scale effects : phenomena spanning one or two neurons

   ### Activation function
    There exist numerous models of a neuron in literature, which define its behaviour.
 Out of these, the one which is modelled in Kobe by default is integrate and fire with exponential decay.
 This is simple to implement, and also computationally efficient. **While there is no restriction on writing differential equations and executing them in the Kobe runtime, it is discouraged.** It is better to first convert any differential equations into an equivalent heuristic, this is what is done in the default example.